Lalitaditya Muktapida: Hindu Kush-Pamir region

-Sen points out that according to the New Book of Tang, Lalitaditya's envoy came to the Tang court with a letter in March–April 933 CE.
+Sen points out that according to the New Book of Tang, Lalitaditya's envoy came to the Tang court with a letter in March–April 733 CE.
 In this letter, Lalitaditya presents himself as a Tang vassal who had "submitted to the Heavenly Qaghan".
 Lalitaditya further explains that the Tibetans had distressed him and another king of Central India by blocking the five great routes.
 But the two Indian kings had managed to defeat the Tibetans.
 Finally, Lalitaditya requests the Tang army to arrive at Palur (present-day Gilgit-Baltistan), offering to set up a camp for them beside the Mahapadma lake (modern Wular Lake).
 He promises to supply provisions for the Tang army, even if it numbered as large as 200,000.

 According to the Tang records, the Tang emperor was pleased by Lalitaditya's offer, and bestowed the title of "King" upon Lalitaditya.
 In the subsequent years, Tang forces fought with the Tibetans over Little Palur (present-day Gilgit Valley).
 The Tangs finally captured it in 747 CE, after three failed attempts.
 Lalitaditya's Kashmir seems to have played a significant role in these conflicts.

+Goetz considered the Tokharian origin of Lalitaditya's minister Chankuna (IAST: Caṇkuṇa) as an evidence of the Kashmiri hegemony over the Turkic kingdoms.
+According to Kalhana, Lalitaditya brought Chankuna to Kashmir from the Tuhkhara land (Tokharistan).
+"Chankuna" is believed to be a Sanskrit transcription of the Chinese title jiangjun ("military general").
+Goetz speculated that Chankuna was a Tokharian general in the Chinese army, and introduced the Chinese warfare techniques in Kashmir, which enhanced Lalitaditya's military campaigns.
+Sen criticizes this theory, pointing out that Kalhana's writings acclaim Chankuna for magical powers, not military expertise.
+Moreover, the Tokharian origin of Chankuna cannot be considered as concrete evidence of Kashmiri control over southern Hindu Kush region.
+Ronald M. Davidson believes that Lalitaditya enlisted soldiers from Tokharistan, leveraging his position as a Chinese vassal; these soldiers supported the Chinese against the Tibetans.

 The Tang records also mention that an envoy from Tokharistan visited the Tang court in 749 CE, and requested it to renew its alliance with Kashmir by sending the Kashmir king precious gifts.
 The envoy's objective was to enlist the Tang help against the Tibet's ally Kashgar.
 The envoy pointed out that the ruler of Kashmir respected the Chinese, and had a large cavalry and infantry.
 The Chinese accepted the envoy's recommendation, and in 750 CE, the Tang general Gao Xianzhi conquered Kashgar.
 These records suggest that Lalitaditya provided military assistance and logistical support to Gao Xianzhi's forces in this campaign.
+According to art historians Denise Patry Leidy and Donna K. Strahan, Kashmir also participated at the Battle of Talas as a Tang ally.

 Tansen Sen believes that the "Bhauttas" (Tibetans) and the "Daradas" mentioned by Kalhana may have been Lalitaditya's rivals in these 747 CE and 750 CE campaigns.